 Use your marketing channels, such as your website, mailing list, and social media accounts, to encourage your audience to visit the App Store and pre-order your app.
 Include a clear call-to-action — for example, Pre-order on the App Store — and provide a direct link to your product page.

 While your product page shows an expected release date, if there’s a chance that this date will shift, we recommend against communicating a specific date in your marketing.
-Keep in mind that customers who pre-order your app are not notified by Apple of date changes, so you’ll need to communicate this change.
-Similarly, if you need to remove your pre-order offer from the App Store, prepare messaging to let your audience know.
+Keep in mind that customers who pre-order your app are not notified by Apple of date changes or pre-order removals from the App Store, so you’ll need to create any necessary communications.

 On launch day, update all of your marketing materials and App Store badges to communicate that your app is now available to download on the App Store.